The Infinity Wheel Novels

 Flying cat-people evolved from the author's pre-teen imaginings of colorful house cats that she

-really wanted to fly.
+really, really wanted to fly.
 Since magic doesn't belong in a science fiction story, the connection

 between grei'ca and Quintessence was invented to bridge the gap.